 To place a newsletter ad, contact the executive office for complete price list and details.

-Newsletter March 2021 Issue Volume 49, Number 3 Inside This Issue President’s Message The standpoint of good news, on March 25 the US Senate voted to delay Medicare payment cuts for the rest of 2021.
-This was a big win for hospitals and providers as these cuts were originally scheduled to start April 1, 2021,
+Newsletter March 2021 Issue Volume 49, Number 3 Inside This Issue President’s Message Since the end of February, a lot has happened regarding healthcare on the national/federal front.
+Fromthe standpoint of good news, on March 25 the US Senate voted to delay Medicare payment cuts for therest of 2021.
+This was a big win for

 Newsletter February 2021 Issue Volume 49, Number 2 Inside This Issue President’s Message I certainly hope that this newsletter finds all our CANS members and their families safe and healthy.
 Covid-19 vaccines are here, but the distribution has gone more slowly and less efficiently than expected.
 More vaccines are supposed to be available by April